RESTFest/2015-apidays-conference-talk-api/conference-talk.md

 ## 1:1 Relationships
 Certain structures can contain other structures in a 1:1 relationship.
 E.g.

-- A `presentation` structure can contain a `presenter` structure indicating who was the primary presenter of a past presentation.
-- A `presentation` structure can contain a `proposal` structure indicating the proposal that was submitted and selected for the presentation.
+- A `session` structure can contain a `presentation` structure describing the content of the presentation that was submitted.
-- A `presentation` structure can contain a `conference` structure indicating the conference at which the presentation was presented.
+- A `session` structure can contain a `conference` structure indicating the conference at which the presentation was presented.

 ## 1:M Relationships
 Lists of structures can be contained as an attribute of other structures to indicate a relationship between the structures.
 For example:

-- `presenter` can have a list attribute called `proposals` containing `proposal` structures.
+- `presenter` can have a list attribute called `sessions` containing `session` structures.
 - `presenter` can have a list attribute called `presentations` containing `presentation` structures.
-- `proposal` can have a list attribute called `past-presentations` containing `presentation` structures.
+- `presentation` can have a list attribute called `past-sessions` containing `session` structures.
-- `proposal` can have a list attribute called `presenters` containing `presenter` structures.
+- `session` can have a list attribute called `presenters` containing `presenter` structures.

 ## Links
 All structures defined in this vocabulary can contain a property called  `links`.
 This property contains an array of `link` objects.
 Links are a way to break apart pieces of the document for the purposes of reuse and controlling granularity.
 Through the use of relative URIs and fragments we can use links with the document to reduce redundancy.